 What is the difference between General Protection and Adverse Action claims?

-Adverse Actions means that an employer cannot adversely take action against an employee who has exercised a workplace right or propose to exercise that workplace right.
+Adverse Action means that an employer cannot adversely take action against an employee who has exercised a workplace right or proposes to exercise that workplace right.
 These actions include:

 - Dismissing the employee

 - Offering differential terms and conditions in comparison to other employees in the same or similar position

 Reach out to Coutts Lawyers via our website, phone, or in person.
 Briefly describe your matter.

 Step 2: Consultation Appointment